-If you suffered a brain injury due to someone’s negligent conduct, contact the Powell & Rose Law Firm, PLLC immediately to talk to us about what happened.
+If you suffered a brain injury due to someone’s negligent conduct, contact the Law Offices of David L Powell immediately to talk to us about what happened.
 We can review the circumstances and determine whether we can represent you in your case.
 You might be entitled to compensation from the negligent party for your injury and resulting expenses.

 Damage to the brain can interfere with normal functioning.
 Sometimes, accident victims recover completely after minor brain trauma.
 However, there are situations when the damage is permanent and can lead to disabilities.
 It might not be possible to return to work or perform everyday tasks, such as driving.